Transdimensional Transformation based Markov Chain Monte Carlo: TTMCMC: towards automation

 \subsection{{\bf Good mixing properties in high-dimensional and multimodal cases}}

 \ctn{Dutta14} discussed that in one-dimensional situations, TMCMC reduces to a Metropolis-Hastings algorithm with a specialized mixture proposal density, and hence, is expected to explore multimodal target densities quite efficiently (see \ctn{Guan07}, for example).
 In higher dimensions, due to singularity, the proposal does not admit a Lebesgue-measure-dominated mixture density form directly, but since the method employs similar principles, good convergence properties of TMCMC are to be expected for high-dimensional multimodal targets as well.
 Since TTMCMC samplers are also based on the same principles of deterministic transformations and construction of move types within each of the birth, death and no-change move types, good convergence properties are expected when the target density is multimodal for each dimension.
-Again, the results of our applications reported in Section \ref{sec:applications} provide ample support to this discussion.
+In the context of TMCMC, \ctn{Dey14}, \ctn{Dey14a} and \ctn{Dey14b} demonstrate far superior mixing of TMCMC compared to random walk Metropolis-Hastings.
+The results of our TTMCMC applications reported in this paper provide ample support to this discussion.